sparkfun/eng_application/ETC/AnsweredQuestions.md

 1. When can you start?

- I could start in about 2 hours, although I still have some obligations towards school for a few more months.
+ I could start in about 2 hours, although I still have some minor obligations towards school for a few more months.

 2. What is your ideal weekly schedule?